hycsg/website-source/index.markdown

 ![logo](https://avatars1.githubusercontent.com/u/62440854?s=400&u=d40027da85646d2a58e41d5a1bec55936aa851da&v=4)

-Welcome to the Houston-Youth-Computer-Science-Group!.
+Welcome to the Houston-Youth-Computer-Science-Group!
 We are a local group dedicated to cultivating the computer science talents of Houstonian Youth.